My thoughts on ESMA’s AIFMD announcement

 - This week’s developments have provided a road-map as to what non-EU countries need to do to get approval.

 - ESMA’s encouragement for the equal treatment of all relevant countries involved is a very positive outcome.

 Another source of optimism for me is the work that the Regulators located in both Cayman and the BVI are doing to prepare their jurisdictions for the AIFMD passport regime.
-My fellow blogger Andy Morehouse wrote recently on what the Cayman Islands Monetary Authority has been doing behind the scenes and given I have the pleasure of sitting on the AIFMD Executive Committee in the BVI, I am also fully aware of the absolute commitment from the Financial Services Commission to ensure that the BVI maintains its equal footing in the industry.
+Andy Morehouse wrote recently on what the Cayman Islands Monetary Authority has been doing behind the scenes and given I have the pleasure of sitting on the AIFMD Executive Committee in the BVI, I am also fully aware of the absolute commitment from the Financial Services Commission to ensure that the BVI maintains its equal footing in the industry.

 Therefore, whilst of course it would have been great news for both sets of islands to be listed in the first ‘batch’, the fact that they are not is not the dire outcome some may have thought at first glance.

 We will continue to provide insight into this much talked about Directive as the commentary develops, but for now, given the national private placement regimes and passport regimes will coexist until at least 2018, it is our view that there is little to be concerned about and actually much to be celebrated with this announcement.